Reproduction and Replication of an Adversarial Stylometry Experiment: Reproduction

 \subsection{Extended Brennan-Greenstadt Corpus}

-The Extended Brennan-Greenstadt corpus (EBG) contains writing from 45 individuals solicited from MTurk no later than 2012.
+The Extended Brennan-Greenstadt corpus (EBG) contains writing from 45 individuals recruited on MTurk no later than 2012.
 Two distinct types of writing were collected from participants: pre-existing samples and responses to writing prompts.

 For the pre-existing samples, each participant uploaded at least 6,500 words of formal writing.
-The participants were instructed not to upload writing containing too many ``dialog/quotations'' or samples ``less than 500 words, laboratory and other overly scientific reports, Q\&A-style samples such as exams, and anything written in another person's style'' \citep{brennan2012adversarial}.
+The participants were instructed not to upload writing containing extensive ``dialog/quotations'' or samples ``less than 500 words, laboratory and other overly scientific reports, Q\&A-style samples such as exams, [or] anything written in another person's style'' \citep{brennan2012adversarial}.

-After uploading writing samples, each participant is asked to write two short essays responding to two different writing prompts.
-Accompanying each prompt is an instruction on how to modify one's writing style in order to frustrate someone trying to identify the essay's author on the basis of their writing style.
-The first prompt asks the participant to write ca. 500 words describing their neighborhood to someone who has never been there.
+After uploading writing samples, each participant was asked to write two short essays responding to two different writing prompts.
+Accompanying each prompt were instructions on how to modify one's writing style in order to frustrate someone trying to identify the essay's author on the basis of their writing style.
+The first prompt asked the participant to write ca. 500 words describing their neighborhood to someone who has never been there.
 The prompt is prefaced with the instruction that the participant should try to hide their identity by changing their style of writing.
-No suggestions are given to the participant regarding how they should go about changing their writing style.
-This strategy is labeled the ``obfuscation'' strategy.
+No suggestions are given to the participant regarding how they should go about the change.
+This strategy is labeled the obfuscation strategy.

 For the second prompt, participants were asked to describe a day in their life using third-person narration.
-To conceal their writing style, they are instructed to imitate the distinctive writing style of the novelist Cormac McCarthy.
-This is labeled the ``imitation" strategy.
-Participants were given a 2,500-word excerpt of McCarty's writing from \textit{The Road}.
-Participants were told to read the excerpt before composing their response.
+To conceal their writing style, they were instructed to imitate the distinctive writing style of the novelist Cormac McCarthy.
+This is labeled the imitation strategy.
+Participants were given a 2,500-word excerpt of McCarthy's writing from \textit{The Road} and told to read the excerpt before composing their response.